 - Make and bake the Viennese vanilla crescent cookies

-- 2. In a food processor, pulse together the flour, 1/4 cup confectioners’ sugar, salt, and hazelnuts in a food processor until nuts are finely ground.
-Add butter and pulse just until a dough forms.
-Turn the dough onto your work surface and and form it into a ball, then flatten into a disk.
+- 2. In a food processor, pulse together the flour, 1/4 cup confectioners’ sugar, salt, and hazelnuts until the nuts are finely ground.
+Add the butter and pulse just until a dough forms.
+Turn the dough onto your work surface and and form it into a ball and then flatten it into a disk.
 The dough may be slightly stiff and crumbly.
 Wrap it in plastic wrap or wax paper and refrigerate for at least 2 hours or up to 1 day.

-- 4. Roll level tablespoons of dough into balls, then roll each one on a smooth surface into a 3-inch length with slightly tapered ends, rolling ends lightly to make them narrow.
+- 4. Roll level tablespoons of dough into balls.
+Then roll each ball on a smooth surface into a 3-inch length with slightly tapered ends, gently rolling the ends to make them narrow.
 The lengths should be about 1/3 inch thick.
 Bend each length to form crescents and arrange about 1 inch apart on baking sheets.
 If you have hot hands, occasionally cup a few ice cubes in your palm.
 It really helps.

 - 5. Bake in batches until the edges are pale golden, 10 to 15 minutes.
 Transfer to a wire rack to cool slightly.

 - Coat the Viennese vanilla crescent cookies

 - 6. While the crescents are baking, sift enough Vanilla Confectioners’ Sugar onto a rimmed baking sheet to cover the bottom.
 Carefully transfer the slightly cooled baked crescent cookies to the sugared baking sheet and sprinkle with enough Vanilla Confectioners’ Sugar to coat completely.
 Transfer the crescents to wire racks to cool.

 The cookies keep, layered between sheets of wax or parchment paper, in an airtight container at room temperature for up to 5 days.